ISISComputingGroup/ibex_developers_manual/Micro-Epsilon-confocal-rangefinder.md

 The manual specifies several different protocols on several buses (RS485, Ethernet, EtherCAT).
 The protocol we are using is documented in the manufacturer manual under a section called "Measurement Data Transmission to a Server via Ethernet"

 It streams data continuously rather than having an explicit read command.

+The IOC attempts to detect if the messages from the device don't start with the expected header, and if that is the case, resets the TCP connection to try and get the messages back in sync.